 - 1. General demographic information about the individual such as name, age, place of birth, parents, spouses, siblings, or any other pertinent demographic information as it relates to the project. - 2.
-Events that have changed the person's life and his or her response to the death of a child patient. - 3.
-The cognitive, psychomotor and affective objects will be addressed throughout the paper.
+Events that have changed the person's life and his or her response to those events. - 3.
+For projects that involve interacting with a group, the essay should include information about the group such as specifics and purpose. - 4.
+Each of the three objectives listed above will be addressed throughout the paper.